Terms and Conditions 2022/2023

 The Agent will accurately inform Arctic Inbound with client details as required in the booking process.

-The Agent will accurately inform the client of the details of the arrangements including but not limited to: activities, meeting times and locations, appropriate clothing and any special requirements for their tour.
+The Agent will accurately inform the client of the details of the arrangements received in the final itinerary, including but not limited to: activities, meeting times and locations, appropriate clothing and any special requirements for their tour.

 Swedish law will be applicable with respect to conflicts that may arise as a result of this agreement.